Asking for Permission ESL Games, Activities and Worksheets

 Can I... yes or no?

-ESL Asking Permission Game - Speaking: Asking and Answering Questions from Prompts, Guessing, Communicative Practice - Pair Work - Pre-intermediate (A2) - 20 minutes
+ESL Modals of Permission Game - Speaking: Asking and Answering Questions from Prompts, Guessing, Communicative Practice - Pair Work - Pre-intermediate (A2) - 20 minutes

-In this communicative modal verbs of permission game, students ask permission to do different things and guess whether their partner is going to grant or refuse permission.
+In this fun modal verbs of permission game, students ask for permission to do various things and guess whether their partner is going to grant or refuse permission.
 This game helps students practice the modals of permission can, may and could as well as various phrases for granting and refusing permission.
-In pairs, students take it in turns to pick up a permission card and use the modal verb of permission and prompt shown on the card to ask permission to do something, e.g. 'May I use your computer?'
+In pairs, students take turns picking up a permission card and using the modal verb of permission and prompt shown on the card to ask for permission to do something, e.g. 'May I use your computer?'
 The student then guesses whether their partner will grant or refuse permission.
-Their partner then picks up a response card and grants or refuses permission using the expression on the card, e.g. 'Yes, of course.'
+Their partner then picks up a response card and grants or refuses permission using the expression on the card, e.g. 'Yes, no problem.'
 If the student guessed correctly, they score a point.
 If not, their partner scores a point.
 The student with the most points at the end of the game wins.

 Can I... yes or no?
 Preview